 Here are some suggested first steps for getting involved in activism:

 - Make a choice inside yourself to do this work, and release fear.

 - Go to an event!
 Check out our Activist calendar!

 - Attend an Activist Meet and Greet!
 These take place every last Thursday of the month (except Nov. -Dec.).

 - Join a group!
 Visit our activist directory to discover a new group

 - Grow your knowledge by reading and listening to independent media!
-Listen to WRFG 89.3fm
+Listen to community radio like WRFG 89.3fm